Whiz: A Fast and Flexible Data Analytics System: Compute-Centric Vs. Data-Driven

-\textbf{Second-class data, and storage inefficiencies:} Another issue is where to schedule tasks.
-Because intermediate data is spread across producer tasks' locations, it is {\em impossible to place consumer tasks in a data-local fashion}.
-Such tasks are placed at random~\cite{mapreduce} and forced to shuffle data leading to inflation of job runtimes ($\sim$30\%~\cite{orchestra}).
+\textbf{Placement, and storage isolation:} Because intermediate data is spread across producer tasks' locations, it is impossible to place {\em consumer tasks} in a data-local fashion.
+Such tasks are placed at random~\cite{mapreduce} and forced to engage in expensive shuffles that consume a significant portion of job run times ($\sim$30\%~\cite{orchestra}).

-Storage inefficiencies also arise from lack of isolation across jobs.
-Today, tasks are scheduled where compute units are available~\cite{drf,capacityscheduler}.
-But, when tasks from multiple jobs are collocated, it becomes difficult to isolate their hard-to-predict runtime intermediate data I/O. Tasks from jobs generating large intermediate data may occupy much more local storage and I/O bandwidth than those generating less.
+Also, when tasks from multiple jobs are collocated, it becomes difficult to isolate their hard-to-predict runtime intermediate data I/O. Tasks from jobs generating large intermediate data may occupy much more local storage and I/O bandwidth than those generating less.

-In \name{} since the store manages data from all jobs, it can, similar to multi-tenant KV stores~\cite{dynamodb:www,pisces}, enforce policies to organize data to meet per-job objectives, e.g., data locality for any stage, {\em and} cluster objectives, such as I/O hotspot avoidance and cross- job isolation.
+Since the \name{} store manages data from all jobs, it can enforce policies to organize data to meet {\em per-job} objectives, e.g., data locality for {\em any} stage (not just input-reading stages), {\em and} to meet {\em cluster} objectives, such as I/O hotspot avoidance and cross-job isolation.